-Carlsberg Foundation is one of the world’s oldest industrial foundations.
+Carlsberg Foundation is one of the world’s oldest enterprise foundations.
 Here, ambitious brewing enterprise blossoms side by side with research and support for the finest science, art and culture.
-The Foundation’s Chairman is not just head of the Carlsberg Foundation, but also Chairman of the Supervisory board of Foundation supports visionary and innovative basic scientific research.
+Since 1977, the Chairman of the Carlsberg Foundations has also been Chairman of the Supervisory Board of Foundation supports visionary and innovative basic scientific research.
 Research